C. S. LEWIS: THE ABOLITION OF MAN (1943)

 A Brief Summary of The Abolition of Man

 I – By regarding all value judgments as subjective, modern humans are faced with a choice between two evils.
 Either you hope that other people will still believe at least some value judgments to be objective; or you hope they will not.
 The first alternative must involve cynical propaganda.
 This may in practice be often rejected for moral reasons, although on the subjectivist assumption this comes from a confusion of thought.
 The second alternative means a debunking of all our sense of value.
 The resulting apathy is felt to be highly inconvenient, and found to be incurable.

 III – “Man’s conquest of Nature” will be completed when human nature is conquered.
 Values will then be a thing for humans to produce and to modify at will, not a thing to be guided by.
 The only force left to motivate us will be the force of natural impulses.
-The conquest of nature will thus have ended in total surrender to nature.
-On the assumption of a perfect genetic science perfectly applied, we may expect this surrender to be for perpetuity.
+Man’s conquest of nature will thus have ended in man’s total surrender to nature.
+On the assumption of a perfect genetic science perfectly applied, we may expect this surrender to be irreversible.
 Our wish to “see through” the mainspring of specifically human action is a magician’s bargain: “to ‘see through’ all things is the same as not to see.”

 last revised on 3 June 2015